-Why were Soutine and other Jewish artists of the 20th Century – Bomberg, Kossoff, Auerbach – so attracted to Expressionism?
+Why were Soutine and other Jewish artists of the 20th Century – Bomberg, Kossoff, Auerbach – so drawn to Expressionism?
 Probably for the same reason that Soutine revered Rembrandt, famously recreating Rembrandt’s ‘Slaughtered Ox’ in his studio and driving the neighbours to distraction with the stench of rotting flesh.
 According to David Sylvester, Rembrandt appeals to Jewish sensibilities not just because of his Old Testament subjects but because he’s got soul.

 Soutine’s waiters and bellhops aren’t really portraits in the conventional sense, more like character studies, or ‘tronies’, to use the Dutch term.
 We know surprisingly little about his sitters, not even their names, apparently, in most cases.
 Presumably they agreed to pose for Soutine in order to augment their meagre wages; if so, they paid a heavy price in the marathon sessions that Soutine’s frenetic working methods demanded.
 Why, on the other hand, Soutine chose to make these paintings, which, on the face of it, had no obvious commercial appeal, is rather baffling and unfortunately the show isn’t very enlightening on this point.

-No doubt when Modigliani opens on 23 November all roads will lead to Tate Modern.
+No doubt all roads will lead to Tate Modern when Modigliani opens on 23 November.
 Yes, Modigliani is sexier but Soutine was also a great artist and this absorbing show should be seen as more than just a curtain-raiser for the Modigliani juggernaut.